 Step 2.
 Build a Consistent Remote Interview Process

 1. Set goals & priorities

 One of the biggest challenges in hiring remote developers is the screening process.
-Since people supposed to work remotely may be incapable of visiting your office, your interview abilities are minimal.
+Since people who are supposed to work remotely may be incapable of visiting your office, your interview abilities are minimal.
 Still, there is a sequence you can follow to determine whether the potential candidate is a good fit.